AmeryGration/pymimic/docs/source/tutorials/linear_prediction.rst

    >>> xtrain = mim.testfunc.branin(*ttrain.T) + 10.*np.random.randn(20)

 We have here used homoskedastic errors (i.e. errors of equal variance).
-But note that the heteroskedastic errors may also be used.
+But note that heteroskedastic errors may also be used.

 .. _curve_fitting_using_the_blp: